 Will my individual class be recognized?

 SUNY New Paltz will separately recognize your graduating class.
-These classes will be listed individually by school, graduation month and year in the 2013 commencement program booklet.
-There will also be a point in the script where each group of graduates and candidates will be formally recognized by the President during the ceremony.
-The bookstore will also be offering graduation year "charms" that can be worn on the graduate cap tassle.
+These classes will be listed individually by school, graduation month and year in the 2015 commencement program booklet.
+There will also be a point in the script where each group of graduates and candidates will be formally recognized by the president during the ceremony.
+The bookstore will also be offering graduation year "charms" that can be worn on the graduate cap tassel.

 What if I lose my tassel?